There’s a new security officer in town. But this one runs on batteries, not Dunkin’ Donuts.

 No, it’s not an oversized Roomba on the loose.
 It’s the “Knightscope K5,” an egg-shaped autonomous machine equipped with real-time monitoring and detection technology that allows it to keep tabs on what’s happening nearby.

-Allied Universal officials say the robot adds an extra layer of protection for patrons on top of the human security guards already on-duty.
+Allied Universal officials say the robot adds an extra layer of protection for patrons, on top of the human security guards already on duty.

 “The most encouraging thing about it is that it really can enhance our service delivery and our security program wherever it’s installed,” said Caress Kennedy, president of the Northeast region for Allied Universal.
 “It has so many wonderful capabilities and just improves the overall service.”

-Dennis Crowley, senior vice president with Allied’s integrated technology group, said a similar robot in California recently used its on-board thermal imaging technology to identify a hair curler that someone had left on at a boutique kiosk after closing for the night.
+Dennis Crowley, senior vice president with Allied’s integrated technology group, said a similar robot in California recently used its thermal imaging technology to identify a hair curler someone had left on at a boutique kiosk after closing for the night.